orbcode/orbuculum/README.md

  `-c [Number],[Format]`: of channel to populate (repeat per channel) using printf
      formatting.
 Note that the `Name` component is missing in this format because orbcat does not create fifos.

+ `-e`: When reading from file, terminate when file exhausts, rather than waiting for more data to arrive.

+ `-f [filename]`: Take input from specified file (CTRL-C to abort from this).

  `-h`: Brief help.